ZIZAIJIYIGon/The-algorithms-used-for-OABS-AM-problem/README.md

 # Project overview
 Coding with python3.9.1， this project implements three different algorithms (ARNS, RKGA, TS) to solve the order acceptance and batch scheduling problem in additive manufacturing.
 These algorithms accomplish their tasks by calling the functions in "**functions.py**" and the initial solution generation method in "**initialization.py**".
 Each algorithm file (**ARNS algorithm.py, RKGA algorithm.py, TS algorithm.py**) independently implements different optimization strategies, but they share the same initial solution generation and basic functions.

+# Usage

+1. Download the instances file through this link: https://github.com/ZIZAIJIYIGon/Instances-used-in-paper-submit-to-IJPR.git

+2. Select the example to be calculated and modify the parameter "filename" in the function.py.

+3. Run algorithm files.

 # File description

 ## functions.py